Foster-to-Adopt Basic Requirements

 - Applicants must be in reasonable good health.

-- A physician must complete an agency health form and TB test for all individuals 18 years or older living in the applicants household.
+- A physician must complete an agency health form and TB test for all individuals 18 years or older living in the applicants household (requirements vary by state).

 - No parent or any member of the family household may have been convicted of any offense related to child abuse or other violent assaultive behavior.
 A police clearance, child abuse registry clearance and FBI Clearance of all applicants and household members age 14 and over is required by state law.